alexrudnick/dissertation/BURNDOWN.md

   * DONE run stacking-trained-on-europarl experiments: es-gn
   * DONE run stacking-trained-on-europarl experiments: es-qu
   * DONE run stacking-trained-on-europarl experiments with just en stacking
+  * DONE measure which/how many words we care about for the es bible have enough support in europarl for us to get a classifier.

 ## sequence
 CANCELED!!